zaykov/web-page/index.md

 layout: page
 ---

-I am a Lead Innovation & Research Engineer at <a href="https://codasip.com/" target="_blank">Codasip</a>.
+I am a Lead Innovation & Research Engineer at <a href="https://codasip.com/labs/" target="_blank">Codasip Labs</a>.
 My focus is on the next wave of innovation related to RISC-V architectures, domain-specific acceleration focused on AI/ML and advanced signal processing, and supported tooling.
 I am also responsible for creating and maintaining technical roadmaps, leading a team, actively participating in Horizon Europe projects, and interfacing with academic and industrial partners.

 From 2012 to 2022, I was a Lead Scientist at <a href="http://aerospace.honeywell.com/" target="_blank">Honeywell Aerospace</a> where I was responsible for multiple internal and external (FP7/ H2020) projects that brought concepts to prototypes and later transitioned them to products.
 I was developing technical roadmaps, leading a team, generating patents and papers, architecting proof of concept designs, and actively collaborating with academia in the area of multi-cores, edge AI computing, RTOS, tools, and application customization.
 My contributions improved performance, guaranteed real-time properties, preserved safety, and reduced development costs.